cSnNis/Covert-Combat/README.md

 ##`destroy()` and `DeadTank`
 When a `BaseTank` is killed, it creates an instance of `DeadTank` that represents that tank's burning chassis on the screen. `DeadTank` in turn creates an `Explosion` object, which

+##Shooting Mechanics
+Only [`Player`](player.py)s can shoot in game.
+They do so by creating an object of class `Shell` (derived also from `pygame.sprite.Sprite`) and passing to it the tank's current position and turret angle.
+Shells fly until they collide with something, in which case they call their own `kill()` method.

 #Collisions
 [`Shell`](player.py) objects and [`BaseTank`](BaseTank.py) objects use a similiar collision method.
 They are both named `checkCollision()`.
 Collisions work using pygame's `spritecollide()` function, which checks for pixel collisions between two sprite's `mask` attribute.
 Every frame, an object checks for these collisions against spritegroups in it's attribute list `collidables`.